 In these cases, the judge essentially rules that the jury’s guilty verdict is wrong as a matter of law because their findings do not actually indicate that the elements of the crime were met.
 Alternatively, the judge may find that no reasonable jury could have issued a guilty verdict and that something must have been wrong with this case.
 If the trial judge rules in your favor, the judgment will be set aside and you will be acquitted.

 If the case is overturned on appeal instead, the conviction will be vacated and the case will be sent back to the trial court to retry the case.
 This doesn’t end your journey, but it does increase the likelihood the government will simply give up on the case.
 Moreover, it gives you a second round of trial where you can be more prepared for the government’s case.

 Reasons to Dismiss Charges in New Jersey

 As mentioned, judges will typically dismiss charges for two reasons: either the government’s accusations do not meet the elements of the crime or the government has not proven the case beyond a reasonable doubt.
 Courts may find the government’s case lacking if evidence has been suppressed and blocked from entry on the record because of illegal search and seizure, if witness testimony disagrees with police reports, if there is a solid alibi, or if there is someone else claiming to have committed the crime instead of you.
-Your criminal defense lawyer can help block bad evidence and produce good evidence to help get your case dismissed.
+Your Cape May criminal defense lawyer can help block bad evidence and produce good evidence to help get your case dismissed.

 Call Our Atlantic City Criminal Defense Lawyer for a Free Consultation